rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 A larger list of newspapers and organization can be found by going to securedrop.org/directory

-###TorMessenger, Ricochet, and Torbirdy
+### Ricochet and Torbirdy

-Tor Messenger is a cross-platform chat program that aims to be secure by default and sends all of its traffic over Tor.
-It supports a wide variety of transport networks, including Jabber (XMPP), IRC, Google Talk, Facebook Chat, Twitter, Yahoo, and others; enables Off-the-Record (OTR) Messaging automatically; and has an easy-to-use graphical user interface localized into multiple languages.
-Tor Messenger builds on the networks you are familiar with, so that you can continue communicating in a way your contacts are willing and able to do.
-This has traditionally been in a client-server model, meaning that your metadata (specifically the relationships between contacts) can be logged by the server.
-However, your route to the server will be hidden because you are communicating over Tor.
-TorMessenger is still a tool in Beta and *is not recommended for anything serious whatsoever*.

-Ricochet is another cross-platform chat program that uses Tor, but unlike Tor Messenger does not connect to established chat networks (like GoogleTalk, Facebbok, Yahoo), Ricochet rather uses the Tor network to reach your contacts without relying on messaging servers.
+Ricochet is a cross-platform chat program that uses Tor, Ricochet uses the Tor network to reach your contacts without relying on messaging servers.
 It creates a hidden service, which is used to rendezvous with your contacts without revealing your location or IP address.
 Instead of a username, you get a unique address that looks like ricochet:rs7ce36jsj24ogfw.
 Other Ricochet users can use this address to send a contact request - asking to be added to your contacts list.
 Ricochet is likewise a tool in Beta development and *is not recommended for anything serious whatsoever*.

 TorBirdy is an extension for Mozilla Thunderbird that configures it to make connections over the Tor network.
-TorBirdy automatically enhances the privacy settings of Thunderbird and configures it for use over Tor -- think of it as Torbutton for Thunderbird.
-To install it you can start Thunderbird and go to Tools and then select Add-ons.
-In the Search box on the right, type TorBirdy and press enter.
-You should see TorBirdy in the search results.
-Click on Install and then restart Thunderbird to complete the TorBirdy installation process.
-Or you could download torbirdy-current.xpi from https://dist.torproject.org/torbirdy/ TorBirdy requires Tor to be running at the same time.
-You can just open your already downloaded/installed TorBrowser before you open Thunderbird.
+Think of it as Torbutton for Thunderbird.
+Unfortunately while this is necessary technology for many activists, TorBirdy is poory maintained and has known issues.